Today’s internet searchers are savvy: they know there’s a lot of BS out there.

 Much like it sounds, the NSIDC studies ice and snow around the world.
 They have datasets available for download on a variety of related topics, such as permafrost, sea ice and more.

-78. International Energy Agency Atlas
+78. International Energy Agency Data and Statistics

 Many content marketing and social media data sources are paid tools.
 However, many also offer a limited version or trial you can use to make a few queries for free.
 Here are the sources we’d recommend (which we use everyday).